RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 \subsection{Implicit neural representations and implicit shape representations}

-In many variational problems, we need to optimize for an unknown image, a solution to a partial differential equation, a velocity vector field for registration, or a shape.
-The idea behind INRs is to represent such objects by a neural network $f_\theta: \Omega \rightarrow \mathbb{R}^n$, where $\Omega$ can be a spatial or a spatiotemporal domain.
-This representation avoids discretization of the objects and by optimizing over the neural network weights, we obtain a solution in an infinite dimensional space.
-For example, methods that use $f_\theta$ as parameterization of a velocity vector field or a deformation field achieve good performance in diffeomorphic \cite{zou2023homeomorphic, wu2023neurepdiff, han2023diffeomorphic, tian2023texttt} and non-diffeomorphic registration \cite{wolterink2022implicit}.
+In many variational problems, we optimize for an unknown image, a solution to a partial differential equation, a velocity vector field for registration, or a shape.
+The idea behind an implicit neural representation (INR) is to represent such objects by a neural network $f_\theta \colon \Omega \rightarrow \mathbb{R}^n$, where $\Omega$ can be a spatial or a spatiotemporal domain.
+In contrast to, for instance, finite element solutions, which also lie in an infinite dimensional space, the neural network representation avoids a spatial or spatiotemporal discretization of the objects.
+Furthermore, INRs yield a solution in an infinite dimensional space by optimizing over elements from the finite-dimensional submanifold defined by the neural network weights.
+Methods employing this approach and using $f_\theta$ as parameterization of a velocity vector field or a deformation field, achieve good performance in diffeomorphic \cite{zou2023homeomorphic, wu2023neurepdiff, han2023diffeomorphic, tian2023texttt} and non-diffeomorphic registration \cite{wolterink2022implicit}.